xuwang/kube-aws-terraform/README.md

 Although there are many quick ways to start a Kubernetes cluster, ongoing management and support does require deep understanding of the platform itself, unless the cluster is supported by a vendor product, such as GKE.

-This implementation presents one of the ways for anyone who wants to rolling up sleeves and learn how to build a cluster by doing it youself.
+This implementation presents one of the ways for anyone who wants to rolling up sleeves and learn how to build a cluster by doing it yourself.
 This gives you the opportunity to understand the techinical stacks (Kubernetes, AWS, Terraform, CoreOS, Vault) and let you change, expande and update cluster safely.

 ## Table of Contents ##